pragmatta/oino-ts/packages/db-mssql/README.md

  OINO handles serialization of data to JSON/CSV/etc. and back based on the data model.
 It knows what columns exist, what is their data type and how to convert each to JSON/CSV and back.
 This allows also partial data to be sent, i.e. you can send only columns that need updating or even send extra columns and have them ignored.

  ### Features
  - Files can be sent to BLOB fields using BASE64 or MIME multipart encoding.
+Also supports standard HTML form file submission to blob fields and returning them data url images.
  - Datetimes are (optionally) normalized to ISO 8601 format.
  - Extended JSON-encoding
    - Unquoted literal `undefined` can be used to represent non-existent values (leaving property out works too but preserving structure might be easier e.g. when translating data).